Jeremi Wiśniowiecki: Youth

 Jeremi Michał Korybut Wiśniowiecki was born in 1612; neither the exact date nor the place of his birth are known.
 His father, Michał Wiśniowiecki, of the Ruthenian Wiśniowiecki family, died soon after Jeremi's birth, in 1616.
-His mother, Regina Mohyła (Raina Mohylanka) was a Moldavian-born noble woman of the Movilești family, daughter of the Moldavian Prince Ieremia Movilă, Jeremy's namesake; she died in 1619.
-Both of his parents were of the Eastern Orthodox Church rite; Jeremy's uncle was the influential Orthodox theologian Petro Mohyla, and his great-uncle was Gheorghe Movilă, the Metropolitan of Moldavia.
+His mother, Regina Mohyła (Raina Mohylanka) was a Moldavian-born noblewoman of the Movilești family, daughter of the Moldavian prince Ieremia Movilă, Jeremi's namesake; she died in 1619.
+Both of his parents were of the Eastern Orthodox Church rite.
+Jeremi's mother was the first cousin of Petro Mohyla, the influential Orthodox theologian and metropolitan of Kyiv.

 Orphaned at the age of seven, Wiśniowiecki was raised by his uncle, Konstanty Wiśniowiecki, whose branch of the family were Roman Catholics.
 Jeremi attended a Jesuit college in Lviv and later, in 1629, he traveled to Italy, where he briefly attended the University of Bologna.
 He also acquired some military experience in the Netherlands.
 The upbringing by his uncle and the trips abroad polonized him, and turned him into one of the youngest magnates of Poland and Lithuania.

 In 1631 Wiśniowiecki returned to the Commonwealth and took over from his uncle the management of his father's huge estate, which included a large part of what is now Ukraine.
 In 1632 he converted from Eastern Orthodoxy to Catholicism, an action that caused much concern in Ukraine.
 His decision has been analyzed by historians, and often criticized, particularly in Ukrainian historiography.
 The Orthodox Church feared losing a powerful protector, and Isaiah Kopinsky, metropolitan bishop of Kyiv and a friend of his mother, unsuccessfully pleaded with him to change his mind.
 Jeremi would not budge although he remained on decent terms with the Orthodox Church, avoiding provocative actions, and supported his uncle and Orthodox bishop Petro Mohyla and his Orthodox Church collegium.